Green Lantern: First Flight

 Green Lantern: First Flight is a 2009 American animated superhero film based on the DC Comics Green Lantern mythology.
 Centering on the first mission of Hal Jordan (Christopher Meloni), the first human inducted into the Green Lantern Corps, the film was written by veteran DC Comics animation collaborator Alan Burnett, produced by Bruce Timm and directed by Lauren Montgomery.
 The fifth film of the DC Universe Animated Original Movies released by Warner Premiere and Warner Bros.
-Animation, the film was released on home media on July 28, 2009, and made its US broadcast premiere on Cartoon Network on January 16, 2010 at 8:00 p.m.
+Animation, the film was released on home media on July 28, 2009, and made its US broadcast premiere on Cartoon Network on January 16, 2010.

 It was the last film to feature Malachi Throne and David Lander before their deaths on March 13, 2013 and December 4, 2020 respectively.

 Plot

-A long time ago, the Guardians of the Universe, the first race of sentient beings to ever exist, harnessed the power of the green element, the greatest power imaginable, to create the Green Lantern battery.
+A long time ago, the Guardians of the Universe, the first sentient beings to exist, harnessed the power of the green element to create the Green Lantern battery.
 However, the battery was vulnerable to the color yellow, the one part of the light spectrum that could resist green.
 The Guardians hid the most concentrated source of yellow energy, the yellow element, to prevent others from using it against them.

-After the death of Abin Sur, several Green Lanterns arrive to take Ferris Aircraft's test pilot Hal Jordan (Christopher Meloni) to the Green Lantern Corps on Oa.
-He is placed under the supervision of respected senior officer Sinestro (Victor Garber), who is investigating Abin's murder.
-While undercover on the ship of Kanjar Ro (Kurtwood Smith) searching for the whereabouts of the stolen yellow element, Abin had come under attack.
+After the death of Abin Sur, several Green Lanterns arrive to take Ferris Aircraft's test pilot Hal Jordan to the Green Lantern Corps on Oa.
+He is supervised by senior officer Sinestro, who is investigating Abin's murder.
+While undercover on the ship of Kanjar Ro searching for the whereabouts of the stolen yellow element, Abin had come under attack.
 Fleeing to Earth, he had his ring find his successor and died of his injury shortly after.
-Unbeknownst to the other Green Lanterns, Sinestro had provided Kanjar with the location of the element in order to have it fashioned into a weapon of comparable power to the Green Lantern battery.
+Unbeknownst to the other Green Lanterns, Sinestro had provided Kanjar with the location of the element to have it fashioned into a weapon of comparable power to the Green Lantern battery.

 Jordan quickly comes to understand that Sinestro's beliefs are not in line with those of the Guardians: Sinestro believes that the Guardians have reduced the Corps to merely picking up the messes criminals create as opposed to proactively dealing with the problem.
 During a mission to capture Kanjar Ro, Jordan is knocked unconscious by Kanjar's energy staff.
 Sinestro comes in and kills Kanjar, pinning the blame on Jordan.
 As punishment, the Guardians strip Jordan of his ring.